rbisdorff/Digraph3/docSphinx/pearls.rst

         a2 	  1.00
         a1      -11.00

 The class delivers as usual a ranking (*self.bachetRanking*) and a corresponding ordering result (*self.bachetOrder*) besides the decreasing list (*self.decBachetScores*) and the increasing list of the corresponding *Bachet* ranking scores (*self.incBachetScores*).
 Due to potential ties observed among *Bachet* scores and the lexicographic resolving of such ties, the decreasing and increasing lists of ranking scores might indeed not always be just the reversed version of one another.
+The *self.correlation* attribute containes the ordinal correlation index between the given outranking relation and the computed *Bachet* ranking.

 Note that, like the *Copeland* and the *NetFlows* ranking rules, the *Bachet* ranking rule is **invariant** under the **codual** transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph (*CoDual=True*).